joshjohanning/github-misc-scripts/gh-cli/README.md

 gh auth refresh -h github.com -s admin:org
 ```

+## get-user-id.sh

+Retrieves the ID of a user for other GraphQL calls

 ## sso-credential-authorizations.sh

 Retrieves a list of users who have SSO-enabled personal access tokens in an organization.